mikeckennedy/server-hot-reload/README.md

 1. Edit the source CSS file
 2. Tailwind watcher generates a built CSS file
 3. Built CSS file is included the Python web HTML template
-4. Template appends a hash ID for the state of the file
+4. Template appends a hash ID for the state of the CSS file
-5. Changes to the source trigger a change in the ID
+5. Changes to the source CSS thus trigger a change in the final ID
-6. Page contents change, script does a reload
+6. New ID means the page contents change and the script does a reload

 So in that way, even editing an input file to tailwind will auto refresh all browsers pointed at the page during development.